Palace of the Shirvanshahs: The Keygubad Mosque

 In the old days, a mosque was added to the mausoleum of Seyyid Yahya Bakuvi, which was called the "old" mosque.
 It is known as the "Kei-Kubad Mosque".
 This mosque was built at the end of the fourteenth and the beginning of the fifteenth century after the destruction of the older building on which it was built.
 The mosque was covered with a dome, which was supported by four stone columns that stood inside the mosque.
 The clutches of the mosque were tied up with the laying of the mausoleum.
 In 1918, the "old" mosque burned down during a fire.
 The image of this mosque and its brief description was given in the article of Andrei Pavlinov, who visited Baku and saw the mosque in 1888, published in the third issue of the journal "Materials on the Archeology of the Caucasus" (Moscow, 1893) Historian Abbasgulu Bakikhanov wrote that Bakuvi taught and prayed in the mosque: "The cell where he prayed, the school where he worked and his grave are there, in the mosque".
 Keygubad Shirvanshah ruled from 1317 to 1343 and was Sheikh Ibrahim's grandfather.

 In the 1920s, when E. A Pakhomov surveyed the mausoleum and ruins of the old mosque, it was discovered that the pedestal on which the base of one of the mosque columns stood, covers a narrow trench made in the ground and plastered into the crypt of the mausoleum.
 In this trench, there were several stone tombstones.
-When examining the crypt, it was found that there were scattered bones to twenty human skeletons.
+When examining the crypt, it was found that there were scattered bones of twenty human skeletons.
 The bones were folded without observing any rules.
 This is due to the fact that at the place where the mausoleum stood and around it, there was once a cemetery.
 And during the construction of the mosque and digging foundation pits under the foundations, a number of burials were broken.
 Bones from the broken graves were collected and stacked in the mausoleum, and gravestones – in the trench.
 These tombstones are not preserved.
 Currently, on the site where the mosque once stood, there are two columns that once stood inside the mosque, as well as part of the wall with the roof.